JulienMellon/pooh-quotes-api/README.md

 **Tech used:** HTML, CSS, JavaScript, Node, Express,

-Since Winnie-The-Pooh is now public domain, I wanted to share Pooh's wisdom and love for honey!
-I wanted to create a REST API that responded to a simple GET with a JSON object filled with sayings straight from the Hundred-Acre-Wood.
+Since Winnie-The-Pooh is now public domain, I wanted to share Pooh's wisdom and love for honey by creating a REST API that responded to a simple GET with a JSON object filled with sayings straight from the Hundred-Acre-Wood.
 There is a little object that can easily be replaced by a full database that serves to provide a source of quotes.
 E. H. Shepard's illustrations from *The House At Pooh Corner* are wonderful, imagination-expanding and public domain and so served as inspiration for the front-end.

 ## Optimizations